 Brain Struct Funct.
 2021-11-03; :

-Inter-individual differences can inform treatment procedures and – if accounted for – can significantly improve patient outcomes.
-However, when studying brain anatomy, these inter-individual variations are largely unaccounted for, despite reports of differences in gross anatomical features, cross-sectional and connectional anatomy.
-Brain connections are essential to mediate brain functional organisation and, when severed, cause functional impairments or complete loss of function.
-Hence the study of cerebral white matter may be an ideal compromise to capture inter-individual variability in structure and function.
-Here we reviewed the wealth of studies that associate functions and clinical symptoms with individual tracts using diffusion tractography.
-Our systematic review indicates that tractography has proven to be a sensitive method in neurology, psychiatry and healthy populations to identify variability and its functional correlates.
-However, the literature may be biased, as we identified that the most commonly reported tracts are not necessarily those with the highest sensitivity to cognitive functions and pathologies.
-Finally, we demonstrate that tracts, as we define them, are not usually correlated with only one, but rather multiple cognitive domains or pathologies.
-While our systematic review identified some methodological caveats, it also suggests that tract-function correlations might be a promising biomarker for precision medicine as it characterises variations in brain anatomy, differences in functional organisation and predict resilience or recovery in patients.
+Inter-individual differences can inform treatment procedures and—if accounted for—have the potential to significantly improve patient outcomes.
+However, when studying brain anatomy, these inter-individual variations are commonly unaccounted for, despite reports of differences in gross anatomical features, cross-sectional, and connectional anatomy.
+Brain connections are essential to facilitate functional organization and, when severed, cause impairments or complete loss of function.
+Hence, the study of cerebral white matter may be an ideal compromise to capture inter-individual variability in structure and function.
+We reviewed the wealth of studies that associate cognitive functions and clinical symptoms with individual tracts using diffusion tractography.
+Our systematic review indicates that tractography has proven to be a sensitive method in neurology, psychiatry, and healthy populations to identify variability and its functional correlates.
+However, the literature may be biased, as the most commonly studied tracts are not necessarily those with the highest sensitivity to cognitive functions and pathologies.
+Additionally, the hemisphere of the studied tract is often unreported, thus neglecting functional laterality and asymmetries.
+Finally, we demonstrate that tracts, as we define them, are not correlated with one, but multiple cognitive domains or pathologies.
+While our systematic review identified some methodological caveats, it also suggests that tract–function correlations might still be a promising tool in identifying biomarkers for precision medicine.
+They can characterize variations in brain anatomy, differences in functional organization, and predicts resilience and recovery in patients.